A Bayesian panel VAR model to analyze the impact of climate change on high-income economies: Posterior simulation

-\subsection{Posterior simulation}
+\section{Posterior simulation}

-Our Markov chain Monte Carlo (MCMC) algorithm consists of several blocks.
-In what follows we briefly summarize the full algorithm proposed with all full conditional posterior distributions involved.
-Conditional on a set of starting values, the algorithm cycles through the following steps. \begin{enumerate} \item Simulation of VAR coefficients, factor loadings and stochastic volatility components \begin{enumerate} \item Sample $\bm{A}_i$ and $\bm{B}_i$ from their Gaussian conditional posterior distributions on an equation-by-equation basis.
+\begin{enumerate}[align=left] \item Simulation of VAR coefficients, factor loadin{}gs and stochastic volatility components \begin{enumerate}[align=left] \item Sample $\bm{A}_i$ and $\bm{B}_i$ from their Gaussian conditional posterior distributions on an equation-by-equation basis.
 Conditional on $\bm{L} \bm{f}_t$, the conditional posterior for each equation of \autoref{eq:PVAR} is given by

 for $i=1,\dots, N$ and $j=1,\dots, M$.
 The posterior mean and variance are given by

 with $\tilde{\bm{X}}_i$ being a full-data matrix with typical $t$th row given by $(\bm{x}'_{it},\bm{x}'_{-i, t}) ~ \exp(-\omega_{tn}/2)$.
 The index $n$ selects the element of $\bm{\Omega}_t$ associated with the $j$th equation in country $i$ and $[\tilde{\bm{Y}}_i]_{\bullet j}$ has typical element ${y}_{ij, t} - [\bm{L}]_{n \bullet} \bm{f}_t$.
 In addition, $\bm{W}_i= \text{diag}(\bm{V}_j, \bm{\Delta}_{ij})$ with $\bm{\Delta}_{ij}$ being a diagonal prior variance-covariance matrix for the $j$th equation constructed using \autoref{eq:NG_int}, and $\bm{\psi}_{ij}$ is a prior mean matrix that consists of the elements in $\bm{\mu}_g$ associated with the $j$th equation, for $\delta_i =g$, and the remaining elements are set equal to zero.
 The matrix $\bm{V}_j$ is constructed by selecting the variance parameters in $\bm{V}$ that relate to the $j$th equation.